core-wg/core-problem-details/draft-ietf-core-problem-details.md

 (e.g., base directionality information for an entire CBOR message or part thereof).
 If there is no directionality context applying, the default interpretation is the same as for `null` ("auto").

-Readers interested in further details of the proper processing of Language and Direction Metadata may want to consult {{-bidi}} as well as ongoing standardization activities such as {{STRING-META}} as background material.

 In CDDL: